Profiles — Named Config Sets #

 FieldTypePurpose

-facetsdict[str, str]Exact-match keys for CLI selection
+facetsdict[str, str]Exact-match selection tags for CLI

 extendsstr | NoneParent profile name (single parent)

-descriptionstr | NoneShown in litmus show <run_id>
+descriptionstr | NoneDocumentation in the YAML; not displayed by litmus show

 limits / sweeps / mocks / characteristics / connections / retry / prompts(Litmus marker fields)Applied to every test in the session